 Why I was comfortable around the gun owners I grew up with is because every one of them knew what could happen if they abused their weapons.
 They checked themselves.
 They knew their own fallibility, and that if they weren’t careful they could do a great deal of harm to themselves and others around them unnecessarily.
 They didn’t really want to shoot anyone.
 They knew they could if the safety of their family depended on it, but they never went out looking for the opportunity.
 They were more afraid of violating the law and betraying humanity than they were of the nondescript, theoretical “bad guy.”
 Leaders like Jerry Falwell Jr. are unrecognizable as responsible gun owners to me because they tell their people to get guns for the express purpose of using them on others.
 If there’s any good reason to have a gun, this ain’t it.

 I’m for common sense gun control measures.
 I don’t think one should be able to purchase a lethal weapon without a background check.
-I don’t think one should be able to get a gun online as easy as one could get a book from Amazon.
+I don’t think one should be able to get a gun online as easy as one could get a book from Amazon without completing a Louisiana background check or from elsewhere.
 But that’s only part of the issue.
 I’m not scared of guns.
 I’m scared of the proliferation of guns coupled with the increased othering and demonizing of Muslims, immigrants, and people of color.
 I’m scared of people who have convinced themselves they are the good guys, because that means they’ve made someone else the “bad guy” who must be eradicated.
 When people are told to arm themselves, it’s not for the purposes of recreation — you know, just in case you should drive past the range on your way home from work.
 We’re telling them to be ready to kill, and giving them dangerous criteria for who they need to take out.
 How do people like James Crutchfield survive the imaginations of the prejudiced, paranoid, and packing?

 I write this from my room at Montreat Conference Center, energized by what has been a challenging, convicting, affirming, and motivating “teach-in.”
 Dr. King’s Unfinished Agenda commemorates the 50th anniversary of the civil rights giant’s visit and address to a packed Anderson Auditorium fifty years ago (the videos of the speech are on YouTube in four parts).
 I heard from heroes this week: Leonard Pitts, Jr., Bishop Yvette Flunder, Charles Blow, Rev. William Barber, and Rep. John Lewis.
 Sunday, we will hear the word of the Lord as delivered through Bishop Vashti McKenzie, which this former AME eagerly awaits.